 If you collected consent from existing contacts in a way that complies with the LGPD, you may not need to collect consent from those contacts again.
 For example, if you used GDPR-enabled signup forms, you may not need to collect consent for LGPD compliance purposes from existing contacts.

 Otherwise, you'll need to collect LGPD-friendly consent from the contacts you already have.
 You can do this by sending a consent email through our GDPR-friendly forms, to everyone in your audience that includes a link to update their settings.
-We are not aware of anything that specifically prohibits you from sending a reconfirmation email after LGPD went into effect, August 15, 2020.

 The important thing is that you need to ensure that you have a lawful basis, such as consent or a legitimate interest, to send an email to a contact.

 If you don’t feel like you have a proper basis under the LGPD to email a contact, you may want to refrain from sending a reconfirmation email and remove the contact from your audience.
-As always, we suggest you reach out to local counsel in your area to discuss the specifics of your situation.
+As always, we suggest you reach out to legal counsel in your area to discuss the specifics of your situation.

 If my contacts don’t consent, should I stop communicating with them?